 - Continue sliding the key in the same direction along the skin.
 This will cause the tick to come out slowly with no much trauma on the skin.

 What not to do with tick removal

 - Do not remove ticks with your bare hands.
-Please use either gloves, paper tower or tissue paper.
-This prevents you from coming into contact with any fluids from the ticks which may contain pathogens that are infectious.
+Please use either gloves, paper towel, or tissue paper.
+This prevents you from coming into contact with any fluids from the ticks which may contain infectious pathogens.

 - Do not squeeze or crush the tick during removal.
-Doing this injects fluids into the dog’s body which contain infectious organisms leading to disease.
+Doing this injects fluids into the dog’s body which contains infectious organisms leading to disease.

 - Don’t dispose ticks in the trash can or sink as they may crawl out and reattach to another host.
 Kill them using alcohol or flush them in the toilet.

 - Don’t apply repellants or Vaseline on the tick in the hope that it will suffocate and die.
 This will only make them vomit into the dog’s body transmitting pathogens that cause diseases.